Measure rigidity of Anosov flows via the factorization method: Background from smooth dynamics

 and for every $v\in E^{\lambda_{i}}(x)$ we have that

-\end{cor} As we may think about the assignment taking a point $x\in M$ to its Lyapunov splitting or an appropriate flag (inside an appropriate Grassmanian) as a \emph{measurable section} of a smooth bundle, in view of Lusin's theorem, for every $\varepsilon>0$ there exists a compact subset of $M$ such that this section is continuous.
+\end{cor} As we may think about the assignment taking a point $x\in M$ to the Lyapunov splitting of $T_{x}M$ or an appropriate flag (inside an appropriate Grassmanian) as a \emph{measurable section} of a smooth bundle, in view of Lusin's theorem, for every $\varepsilon>0$ there exists a compact subset of $M$ such that this section is continuous.
+Hence for a compact set of arbitrarily large measure, we may bound those growth rates uniformly.

-Moreover, as the individual Lyapunov spaces become orthogonal in the sense of \cite[Remark~$3.1.8$]{pesin}, again at the cost of discarding a subset of measure at-most $\varepsilon$ from this subspace there exists some $\theta$ such that the individual Lyapunov spaces are $\theta$-transverse at any point of our subset.
+Moreover, as the individual Lyapunov spaces become orthogonal in the sense of \cite[Remark~$3.1.8$]{pesin}, by introducing the so-called ``Pesin norms'' again at the cost of discarding a subset of measure at-most $\varepsilon$ from this subspace there exists some $\theta$ such that the individual Lyapunov spaces are $\theta$-transverse at any point of our subset.
+Furthermore, by restricting to a smaller set if needed, it follows from \emph{Pesin theory} that one may find a compact set of large measure for which all the geometry of the embedded disks $W^{uu}_{\text{loc}}(x)$ varies continuously and in a bounded way (c.f. \cite[Supplement $S.3$]{Katok1995}).
 We will denote this set as $M_{Os,\theta}$.

-Given $\varepsilon>0$ and a time $T'$ we may define the following subset of \emph{Oseledets regular points} $M_{Os-reg,\varepsilon,T'}\subset M$ in the following manner:
+Given $\varepsilon>0$ and a time $T'$ we may define the following subset of \emph{Oseledets regular points} $M_{\text{Os-reg},\varepsilon,T'}\subset M$ in the following manner: